mcfletch/pycraft/docs/source/installation.rst

             -e \
             -d test-world

+    or, if running from source code:

+        ./run.py \
+            -e \
+            -d test-world

-    where `-e` means "I have read and agreed to the Minecraft Server EULA" and `-d test-world` means use (and/or create) a world data directory in `test-world`
+    where `-e` means "I have read and agreed to the `Minecraft EULA <https://www.minecraft.net/en-us/eula>`_" and `-d test-world` means use (and/or create) a world data directory in `test-world`

 5) Connect using Minecraft (Java or Bedrock/Pocket Edition)